laravel/docs/security.md

 	}

 Next, a table must be created to store the password reset tokens.
-To generate a migration for this table, simply execute the `auth:reminders` Artisan command:
+To generate a migration for this table, simply execute the `auth:reminders-table` Artisan command:

 #### Generating The Reminder Table Migration